Is Survived By

 Is Survived By is the third studio album by American post-hardcore band Touché Amoré.
 The album was released on September 24, 2013 through Deathwish.
 The full track listing and artwork was revealed on July 17, 2013.
 The album's first single, "Just Exist", was released on July 30, 2013, and a music video for the song "Harbor" was released on September 25 the same year.
 It was produced by Brad Wood and feature guest vocal appearances by Jon Simmons of Balance and Composure, and Julia Blake of synth-pop band Vow.

 Critical reception

 On its release, Is Survived By received favorable reviews from music critics, with an 87/100 from review aggregate metacritic indicating universal acclaim.
-Citing the album's mature and personal lyric and vocalist Jeremy Bolm performance as the album highlights, it also received praise for the more mature ambitious approach to the band's songwriting, noting the expanding song lengths and musical variation as a sign of Touché Amorés growth as musicians.
+Citing the album's mature and personal lyrics and vocalist Jeremy Bolm performance as the album highlights, it also received praise for the more ambitious approach to the band's songwriting, noting the expanding song lengths and musical variation as a sign of Touché Amorés growth as musicians.